 El Salvador’s fixed-line teledensity is substantially lower than the Latin American and Caribbean average.
 There has been a significant drop in the number of fixed lines since 2010, particularly in 2017, largely due to the substitution for mobile-only alternatives.
-Of the estimated total number of telephones in the country, only 6% are fixed while 94% are mobile.
+About 94% of all telephony lines in the country are on mobile networks.

 Mobile penetration is remarkably high considering El Salvador’s economic indicators, being about a third higher than average for Latin America and the Caribbean.
 The country was one of the last in the region to provide LTE services, mainly due to the inadequate provision of suitable spectrum.
-A multi-spectrum auction yet to be held will allow the mobile network operators to improve the reach and quality of their service offerings.
+A long-delayed multi-spectrum auction, for which the regulator again launched a public consultation in March 2029, will allow the mobile network operators to improve the reach and quality of their service offerings.

 América Móvil (Claro), Millicent International (Tigo), Telefónica (Movistar), Red, GCA Telecom, Salnet, Amnet, Sky TV.

 List of Tables

 List of Exhibits

 Regulations & Government Policies